Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: ness as a group-theoretical invariant

 A planar group can admit both \vapf\ and non-\vapf\ \Cg s.
 For example, the \Cg\ corresponding to the presentation $\left<a,b\mid b^2, abab \right>$, of the infinite dihedral group, is \vapf\ planar, but adding the redundant generator $c=ab$ keeps the \Cg\ planar and makes it non-\vapf\ as the reader can check.
 Thus \vapf ness is not group-theoretical invariant in general.
 However, it becomes an invariant if one only considers \tcon\ \Cg s:

 \begin{theorem} If a group \Gam\ has a \tcon\ \vapf\ planar \Cg\ and a group $\Delta$ has a \tcon\ non-\vapf\ planar \Cg, then \Gam\ is not isomorphic to $\Delta$. \end{theorem}

 Before proving this let us see a further example showing that it is necessary that both graphs in the assertion be \tcon.
 Consider the \Cg\ corresponding to the presentation $\left<a,b\mid a^4, b^4\right>$.
-This is a free product of 4-cycles, and it \ises\ that it has a \vapf\ embedding and that its connectivity is 1.
+This is a free product of 4-cycles, and it \ises\ that it has an \vapf\ embedding and that its connectivity is 1.
 Now add the redundant generators $c=ab$ and $d=a^2 b^2 a^2$.
-Note that $d^2=1$. \fig{figvap} shows that the corresponding \Cg\ is still planar, and it is easy to check that it is \tcon.
-The given embedding is not \vapf.
+Note that $d^2=1$.
+It is not hard to check that the corresponding \Cg\ is \tcon, and that it is still planar: \fe\ 4-cycle $C$ spanned by $a$, embed the four 4-cycles spanned by $b$ incident with $C$ alternatingly inside and outside $C$.
+Such an embedding is not \vapf, for $C$ separates two infinite subgraphs.
 It now follows easily from the following classical result, proved by Whitney \cite[Theorem 11]{whitney_congruent_1932} for finite graphs and by Imrich \cite{ImWhi} for infinite ones, that no embedding of this graph is \vapf.